Definition of Anxiety:

 - Feelings of apprehension or powerlessness

-- Constantly feeling that something bad is about to happen
+- Constantly feeling something bad will happen

 - A racing mind that gives rise to brain fog

 - Inability to concentrate or remember things